 Some of these trails are also part of the larger Valley Trail, which technically goes from Mount Snow all the way to Route 9 in Wilmington.
 But it’s best to start from Crosstown Road.
 There are some sections where you walk along roads, but the majority of it is a well-maintained path through the woods.

 If you’ve ever parked at Dot’s or the movie theater, then you’ve been to the start of one-mile bike path that parallels Rt.
 100 going south.
 If you go down about ⅓ of a mile, you’ll come to a trailhead for Horace Hill.
-This is a section of forest that has been blazed for backcountry skiing, as you will see green and blue markings.
-But it’s also available to hike, snowshoe and cross-country ski through as well.
-There is a map at the start and at certain intersections to help you along.
+This is a section of forest that has been completely redeveloped in 2024.
+There is a fantastic fully-graded 2-mile main path for hiking and mountain biking, with other maintained side paths as well.
+And wait until you see the new 18-hole disc golf course built into the woods!
+This all turns into snowshoeing and XC skiing routes in the winter.

 Similar to Horace Hill, there’s a larger section of land a little further away known as Dover Town Forest.
 You’ll drive up through some windy roads and beautiful views to get to the parking lot where multiple trailheads are.
 There are a few different trails for hiking and snowshoeing, as well as sections for backcountry skiing.